ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 icon: question
 ---
 !!!
 Note
-Only the crash reporter is present in the application currently.
+Only the crash reporter and server pinging is present in the application currently.
 The purpose of this page is to gather feedback on future features.
 If you have any, please let us know in the feedback panel in the app, or on the discord.
 !!!

 # Tracking